prismicio/prismic-next/package/README.md

 [![Conventional Commits][conventional-commits-src]][conventional-commits-href]
 [![License][license-src]][license-href]

-> ⚠ This project is in an experimental state and therefore primarily meant to be used by Prismic kits.
-Use it at your own risks or stay tuned for the official release!
+> ⚠ This project is currently in beta with plans for a full release in late April.
+We encourage users to try out this library and would love feedback on your experiences.
+To learn more about this package, including how to provide feedback during the beta period, check out the [announcement blog post](https://prismic.io/blog/prismic-next-library-beta)

 <!-- TODO: Replacing link to Prismic with [Prismic][prismic] is useful here -->